 Creating Opportunities and Career Help (COACH)

 COACH is a program at Hubbard House to assist survivors of domestic violence in securing economic stability through rewarding employment.
 Through the COACH program we establish mutually beneficial relationships with Jacksonville employers and work alongside Hubbard House participants as they search for and attain rewarding employment.
 Employment is the vehicle that enables a survivor’s freedom and independence.
 Many abusers control the relationship by limiting the victim’s access to financial resources and employment.
 Too often victims must choose between staying in an abusive relationship or facing economic hardship.
 Helping victims of domestic violence gain employment will give them financial independence.
-If you are interested in COACH please contact Kay Davis, Case Manager and Counseling Coordinator, at kdavis@hubbardhouseorg or (904) 354-0076 ext.
-328.
+If you are interested in COACH please contact Starletha Cherry, Advocacy Services Manager, at scherry@hubbardhouseorg or (904) 354-0076 ext.
+322.